mlte-team/a2it/framework/1_SDMT.md

 **Training Memory Consumption**
 - Objective: Measure the peak and average memory consumption during model training.
-- Metric: The volume of memory consumed in bytes or some multiple thereof (kilobytes, megabytes, etc.).
+- Metric: The volume of memory consumed in bytes or some multiple thereof (kilobytes, megabytes, etc).
 This metric is absolute.
 - Rationale: The memory requirements of model training determine the load that is places on the system during the training procedure.
 Typically, we are not concerned with the efficiency of other jobs that run concurrently on the same machine during model training.
 Therefore, the peak and average memory consumption of the training process are primarily relevant because they determine the resource requirements necessary to train efficiently.
 This metric is not directly applicable to a distributed training procedure.
 - Implementation: Measure the memory consumption of the process running the training procedure.
 The measurement procedure will vary depending on the training environment.